supposedly/nutshell/README.md

 - `fallback`: Either the name, as a string, of a Golly symmetry which is a superset of (or perhaps equivalent to) yours and thus can be expanded to during transpilation... or, if your symmetry type supports more than one neighborhood for which different appropriate Golly symmetries are available, a dictionary of {`neighborhood length`: `Golly symmetry`}. to the same effect. (`Any`, aka Python `None`, can be used in this dict as well.)
-  For example, the class for `nutshell.AlternatingPermute` above has `fallback = 'rotate4reflect'`, because that is the "highest" (most expressive) Golly symmetry in which multiple transitions are able to express a single AlternatingPermute transition.
+  For example, the class for `nutshell.AlternatingPermute` above has `fallback = 'rotate4reflect'`, because that is the "highest"
+  (most-expressive) Golly symmetry in which multiple transitions are able to express a single AlternatingPermute transition.
   The class for `nutshell.Rotate2` above has `fallback = {Any: 'none', hexagonal: 'rotate2'}`, because Golly already has rotate2 support for hexagonal neighborhoods, so we don't want to unnecessarily expand `nutshell.Rotate2` to None if used there -- but for other neighborhoods, the only way to express Rotate2 in Golly is via `none` symmetry.
   When in doubt, use `fallback = 'none'`.
 - `expanded`: To explain this, it should first be mentioned that `Napkin` is a subclass of Python's built-in `tuple` type; the reason it's called Napkin and not something like Symmetries is that a single Napkin instance *represents* the neighbor states of a given transition.
   That is, when expanding symmetries, an instance of the pertinent Napkin class is constructed from the neighbor states of the current transition to determine how to treat its symmetries.
   Instances of napkins under your custom symmetries are constructed as `MySymmetries((0, 1, 2, 3, 4, 5, 6,7))`
   (assuming Moore neighborhood), i.e. with the sequence of neighbor states it has to represent.
-The job of `expanded`, given that, is to provide a representation of what a single napkin in your symmetry type looks like *when expanded into `symmetries: none`*, and (importantly!!) returning this representation in the *exact same order* for any equivalent napkin.
+The job of `expanded`, then, is to provide a representation of what a single napkin in your symmetry type looks like *when expanded into `symmetries: none`*, and (importantly!!) returning this representation in the *exact same order* for any equivalent napkin.
 For example, `ReflectHorizontal((0, 1, 2, 3, 4, 5, 6, 7)).expanded` and `ReflectHorizontal((0, 7, 6, 5, 4, 3, 2, 1)).expanded` **both**